-- Loosen motor plate adjustment bolts and move motor 1. plate in order that the belts can easily slip into grooves on pulleys.
-Never pry, roll or force the belts over the rim of the pulley. - 2.
-Adjust the motor plate until proper tension is reached.
+- 1. Loosen motor plate adjustment bolts and move motor plate in order that the belts can easily slip into the grooves on the pulleys.
+Never pry, roll or force the belts over the rim of the pulley. - Adjust the motor plate until proper tension is reached.
 For proper tension, a deflection of approximately 1/4" per foot of center distance should be obtained by firmly pressing the belt.
-Refer to Figure 3. - Lock the motor plate adjustment nuts in place.
-3. - Ensure pulleys are properly aligned.
+Refer to Figure 3.

+- 3. Lock the motor plate adjustment nuts in place. - 4.
+Ensure pulleys are properly aligned.
 Refer to Figure 4.
-4.